Customer Services Privacy Notice

 1. What kind of personal data do we process?

 When you contact the Customer Services Centre we will collect certain personal information from you, for example: your name, your phone numbers, your email address, your date of birth, marital status, gender, vehicle information, information on family members, medical, health or details on vulnerabilities, financial information.

 The type of information we collect will depend on the service you are requesting.

 We need to process your data in order to provide you with the services that you are requesting, or to provide services that we have a legal responsibility to provide or are in the public interest.

 We use your information in a variety of ways:

 The information we collect is recorded and then stored on our secure Customer Record Management (CRM) system.
-If we are gathering information for other services, such as Housing and Health & Leisure, then we will gather and enter the data directly onto their secure systems.
+If we are gathering information for other services, for example completing a register to vote form on www.gov.uk ; then we will gather and enter the data directly onto their secure systems.

-The information on our CRM system is retained for 6.5 years before being deleted; recordings of our phone calls, original emails and web chats are stored for up to 16 months before being deleted.
+The information on our CRM system is retained for 6 years before being deleted; records of our phone calls, original emails and web chats are stored for up to 12 months before being deleted.

 Sometimes, in order to process your enquiry we need to share the information that you give us; either with other departments within New Forest District Council (for example Pest Control, Dog Warden services), or with other external 'partner' organisations (for example Local Town & Parish Councils, Hampshire County Council).
 Some examples of how and why we share your data are: